wells-wood-research/drMD/README.md

 ---
 <a id="addingrestraints"></a>
 ### Adding Restraints with drMD
-If you whish to perform simulations with restraints, create a *restraintsInfo* dictionary in the simulation step:
+If you wish to perform simulations with restraints, create a *restraintsInfo* dictionary in the simulation step:

 <a id="restraintinfo"></a>
 #### :brain: restraintInfo